seilent/nc-channel-drawer/README.md

 ## Installation
 #### BetterDiscord
 Download this [FILE](https://github.com/seilent/nc-channel-drawer/blob/main/channeldrawer.theme.css) and put it at themes folder.
 Enable it from theme menu.
+Works in minimal mode.

 #### Powercord
 ```